CIT2202/design-a-page/README.md

 # Design a Page Application

-Put the files *page_design_form.html* and *display_page.php* on a web server.
+Open files *page_design_form.html* and *display_page.php*.
 Make sure you can view the pages in a browser.
-Select a text colour and enter some heading text and submit the form. *display_page.php* should be displayed and use these values to build a simple HTML page.
+Select a text colour, enter some heading text, and submit the form. *display_page.php* should be using these values to build a simple HTML page.

 * Check this works and you understand what is happening.